2025–26 Copa Catalunya

-The 2025–26 Copa Catalunya is the 35th staging of the Copa Catalunya.
-The competition began on 30 August 2025 and is played by teams in Primera RFEF, Segunda RFEF, Tercera RFEF and the top teams of Lliga Elit, Primera Catalana, Segona Catalana, Tercera Catalana and Quarta Catalana.
-After being included in the last edition, first teams of FC Barcelona, Girona FC and RCD Espanyol will not take part in the competition and will be replaced by their reserve teams.
-That means that Girona FC will not be able to defend the title won against RCD Espanyol in the last final.
+The 2025–26 Copa Catalunya was the 35th staging of the Copa Catalunya and was won by CE Sabadell.
+The competition began on 30 August 2025 and finished on 2 September 2026.
+It was played by teams in Primera RFEF, Segunda RFEF, Tercera RFEF and the top teams of Lliga Elit, Primera Catalana, Segona Catalana, Tercera Catalana and Quarta Catalana.
+After being included in the last edition, first teams of FC Barcelona, Girona FC and RCD Espanyol did not take part in the competition and were replaced by their reserve teams.
+That meant that Girona was not able to defend the title won against Espanyol in the previous final.

+First round

+Games were played on 23 and 24 August 2025.
+This round featured winners of the territorial amateur cups and teams from the lower regional divisions.